Indirect detection of Cosmological Constant from interacting open quantum system

-\end{widetext} Here we use: \bea N!\sim \sqrt{\left(2N+\frac{1}{3}\right)\pi }\left(\frac{N}{e}\right)^{N}\left(1+\frac{1}{12N}\right).\eea In general when we are talking about large number of degrees of freedom, instead of taking direct $N\rightarrow \infty$ limit in the combinatorial formula appearing in $N_{norm}$, Stirling's approximation is very useful to correctly estimate the factorials.
-This approximation allows us to take $N!$ in the large $N$ limit.
-It is evident that if we evaluate $N_{norm}$ in the large $N$ limit using the Stirling's approximation, we get most accurate mathematically consistent result which tells us that $N_{norm}$ is non-zero in the large $N$ limit, that cannot be seen by taking $N\rightarrow \infty$ in the formula for the normalization factor, $N_{norm}$.
-This statement is frequently used in the context of statistical description of QFT to study the behaviour of the theory as a $O(1/N)$-th order perturbation theory, which helps to understand the behaviour of the theory not only at $N\rightarrow \infty$, but also in the intermediate regime where weak coupling behaviour holds good.
+\end{widetext} Here we explicitly use the following result for factorial at large $N$ limit: \bea N!\sim \sqrt{\left(2N+\frac{1}{3}\right)\pi }\left(\frac{N}{e}\right)^{N}\left(1+\frac{1}{12N}\right).\eea In general when we are talking about large number of degrees of freedom, instead of taking direct $N\rightarrow \infty$ limit in the combinatorial formula appearing in $N_{norm}$, Stirling's approximation is very useful to correctly and almost accurately estimate the factorials.
+This approximation allows us to take $N!$ in the large $N$ limit more accurately. \footnote{ Note:\quad The similar type of large $N$ approach is frequently used in the context of QFT to study the behaviour of the theory as a $O(1/N)$-th order perturbation theory, which helps to understand the behaviour of the theory not only at $N\rightarrow \infty$, but also in the intermediate finite value of $N$ where weak coupling behaviour holds good.
 Actually, within the framework of QFT strong coupling behaviour is very difficult to study, hence an usual approach consists of translating the original theory in the weak coupling regime and solving by taking into account $O(1/N)$-th order perturbation theory.
-The good part of this approximation technique is that it helps to understand the intermediate weak coupling behaviour in terms of Feynman amplitudes and in the perturbative level those diagrams are computable and exactly solvable.
-To demonstrate the power of such techniques we want to cite an example, a Chern-Simons Matter Theory where the general approach is to solve the theory in $O(1/N)$-th order perturbation theory to see the behaviour of the theory in weak coupling regime \cite{Choudhury:2018iwf,Choudhury:2017tax,Jain:2013gza,Giombi:2011kc}.
-More discussions on this large $N$ approximation are made in \ref{Appendix:F}Appendix F. Considering this fact carefully shifts can be approximately derived for large $N$ limiting case as :
+Here the factor $1/N$ is treated as the perturbation parameter.
+The good part of this approximation technique is that it helps to understand the intermediate weak coupling behaviour in terms of Feynman amplitudes and in the perturbative level those diagrams are computable and solvable.
+To demonstrate the power of such techniques we want to cite an example, a Chern-Simons Matter Theory where the general approach is to solve the theory in $O(1/N)$-th order perturbation theory to see the behaviour of the theory in weak coupling regime \cite{Choudhury:2018iwf,Choudhury:2017tax,Jain:2013gza,Giombi:2011kc}. } More discussions on this large $N$ approximation are made in Appendix F.